studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 Commit update include many bug fix, i applied and share to the user.
 Most of this fix are not included in Official release.

-This repositry is from original 2.0.20.b stable zip package from virtuemart 2 Official site (without aditional languages & files).
+This repositry is a derivated work from original 2.0.22a stable zip package from virtuemart 2 Official site (without aditional languages & files).
-See http://dev.virtuemart.net/projects/virtuemart/files for original packages without this changes and fixes. info
+See http://dev.virtuemart.net/projects/virtuemart/files for original packages without this changes and fixes.
+You can install new languages from original release.

+info
 ------------
 This release have to use joomla-pdf-document-view from github to make the orders PDF.